 For this craft I’m using a paper template but there are loads of different materials you can use, I love this simple tape resist craft from Busy Toddler and some other materials you could use for resist art include wax and glue.

 Free Fish Template

-Instead of using our fish template for this craft you could also use one of our other ocean themed templates such as our shark template, shell template or seahorse template or use all of them to make some big under the sea art.
+Instead of using our paper fish template for this craft you could also use one of our other sea creatures templates such as our shark template, whale template or seahorse template or use all of them to make some big ocean theme art.